salama/object-machine/object/types.md

 ![Object diagram](../diagrams/layout.png)

-Each object has a type word, which encodes the types (type1...typeN) of the values the object holds.
+Each object has a reference to the layout for this Object.
+But the layout defines the types , and if applicable, names that the object holds.
-Also each object holds an object reference to the layout for this Object.
 An object *may* hold any amount of instance variables (logically).
-The Layout, being an Object, also has type and layout, but detail is ommitted here for clarity.
+The Layout, being an Object, also has a layout (with type info), but detail is omitted here for clarity.
 The objects Layout holds the names of all the objects instance variables.
 The Layout also holds a reference to the class for the Object.